-- Hybrid search, which combines elements of the contingency and retained strategies.
+- Hybrid search - combining elements of both contingent and retained recruitment strategies.

-Each option comes with its own benefits and drawbacks, and is generally best applied to specific recruiting needs.
-Let's take a closer look at these three paths to identifying, vetting and placing candidates.
+With each recruitment method's distinct advantages and disadvantages to consider, let's take a closer look at these three paths to identifying, vetting and placing prospective candidates.

-This high-touch approach is often seen as crucial because of the importance of the open position.
-Companies always want to make the right choice when it comes to hiring a new staff member but recognize the especially strong level of influence that a director of finance or CEO, for example, can have on day-to-day operations and continued success overall.
+This high-touch approach is often seen as crucial because of the open position's importance.
+Companies always want to make the right choice when it comes to hiring a new staff member but recognize the especially strong level of influence that a director of finance or CEO, for example, can have on day-to-day operations and continued organizational success.

-The retained search model requires plenty of careful analysis and review on the part of recruiters, which helps to explain the pricing structure commonly put in place for this service.
+Retained search requires plenty of careful analysis and review on the part of recruiters, which helps to explain the pricing structure commonly put in place for this service.
 When a business retains a talent acquisition firm in this manner, they make three payments: